basho/riak-zabbix/README.md

 # Configure monitoring

+A preconfigured Zabbix server AMI is available:

+AMI ID: ami-05063c6c
+SSH username: ec2-user
+Zabbix user/pass: admin/zabbix

+To configure the Zabbix agent to autoregister with the Zabbix server AMI, set the ServerActive parameter in /etc/zabbix/zabbix_agentd.conf to your Zabbix server IP.

-By change the interval of the riak.collector item, you can control the frequency of the stats collection:
+By changing the interval of the riak.collector item, you can control the frequency of the stats collection:

 ![image](images/zabbix-riak.collector.png)

-Currently this script pushes all data found in the Riak stats enviornment to Riak, but only the items registered in the template with make it into Zabbix.
-If you want to take a peak at other items to add to the Riak template, please take a look at /tmp/riak_stats.txt on one of the Riak nodes.
+Currently this script pushes all metric data found in the Riak stats enviornment to Zabbix.
+If you do not want to monitor all metrics, they can be removed from the Riak host template in Zabbix.